Limitless-Kode/node-express-router/README.md

 // const app = express();
 const app = Router.app;

-const userController = new Controller(); // Your controller instance

 // Create a group of routes for users Router.group('/api', [/* Middlewares */], (router: any) => {
     router.get('/me', (new UserController().index));